AsisTeam/csob-bc/.docs/README.md

 - Payment Orders `src/Generator/Payment/Impl/YourPaymentOrderGenerator` that implements `IPaymentFileGenerator` interface
 - Advises `src/Reader/Advice/Impl/YourAdviceReader` that implements `IAdviceReader` interface
 - Reports `src/Reader/Report/Impl/YourReportReader` that implements `IReportReader` interface
+- ImportProtocols `src/Reader/Import/Impl/YourReportReader` that implements `IImportProtocolReader` interface

-Note: historically there was also implemented `XmlCBA` report read that was abandoned, but it's implementation still resided in `xml-cba-report` GIT branch.
+Note: historically there was also implemented `XmlCBA` report reader that was abandoned, but it's implementation still resided in `xml-cba-report` GIT branch.
 It extracts the data from XmlCBA file format but does not implement `IReportReader` interface properly, thus it must be edited before using it to comply with this interface.

 When you use CEBFactory, formats listed above will be used.
 If you wish to use different format, implement it first and then override corresponding methods in CEBFactory class.